vick42/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 The project named Javascript - Objects, Scopes and Closures was mainly focused on understanding the following key areas:
--Creating an object in javascript
+1)Creating an object in javascript
--Usea and significance of 'this' keyword
+2)Usea and significance of 'this' keyword
--Uses and significance of 'undefined' keyword -Importance of the variable type and scope -Exploration of closure
+3)Uses and significance of 'undefined' keyword 4)Importance of the variable type and scope 5)Exploration of closure
--Exploration of prototype
+6)Exploration of prototype
--Inheriting an object from another
+7)Inheriting an object from another